kelvinyoon26/kelvinyoon26.github.io/_posts/2025-08-18-applied-data-science-project.md

 4. Removed Leaky Features:
 *	Excluded: vote_average, IMDB_Rating, popularity, tagline, homepage, etc.

-###### Final Features for training
+##### Final Features for training
 <img width="1631" height="1102" alt="image" src="https://github.com/user-attachments/assets/e9af1649-5300-43f5-8149-5af97260908e" />

 ### Modelling
 Time-Based Train-Test Split
 To simulate real-world forecasting:
 <img width="1183" height="565" alt="image" src="https://github.com/user-attachments/assets/8811af5c-3588-496f-ab5e-944e3819d140" />

-* Ensures no future data leaks into training
-* Models learn from past to predict future just like in production
+Predict revenue for a new and upcoming movie using only data from movies released before it.
+Hence, the model should only train on older data, and test on newer data.
+This is to prevent time leakage: the model learns from future data to predict the past, which is unrealistic.

-Models Trained
+###### Models Trained
 Four regression models were compared:
 *	Linear Regression – Baseline
 *	Random Forest Regressor
 *	Gradient Boosting Regressor
 *	XGBoost Regressor
 All models used 80% training / 20% testing split and were trained on the same preprocessed 28 features.